There’s a very simple formula that’s supposed to help determine how heavy a punching bag you need for an optimum workout.

 Size and Weight

-Always check the dimensions of the bag and account for the space that you need around it.
+Always check the dimensions of the bag and account for the space that you need around it, as well as the space available in your backyard gym.
 I prefer 360-degree access to my bags.
-Even if you do not have 360-degree room, aim for at least 180-degree access.
+Even if you do not have 360-degree room – that can be the case if you have squat racks, cardio equipment, or some heavy weights taking up most of the real estate.
+Even then, aim for at least 180-degree access to your bag for effective workouts.

 How tall is the bag?
 How thick?
-Are you shopping for a bag that is suitable for apartments?
+Are you shopping for an apartment punching bag?

-Check the weight of the filled bag and ensure that you hang it from an appropriate setting.
+Check the weight of the filled bag and ensure that you hang it from an appropriate (and of course, solid) setting.

 The price for punching bags can vary greatly depending on the size and the brand.